 Vapour compression refrigeration system

-The most important of all the refrigeration system is the vapour compression refrigeration system with the view point of commercial and domestic utility.
+The most important of all the refrigeration systems is the vapour compression refrigeration system, with the view point of commercial and domestic utility.
 This system is the most practical form of refrigeration.

-in this system Freon-12 or freon-22 is used as refrigerant.
-This refrigerant is capable of readily evaporation and condensation without leaving the plant during the evaporation state it absorbs heat from heated body.
-This absorbed heat is used as latent heat for converting it from liquid to vapour state.
-In the condensation or cooling process it rejects the heat to the external body.
-Thus it produces a cooling effect in the working fluid.
+In this system, Freon-12 or freon-22 is used as a refrigerant.
+This refrigerant is capable of rapid evaporation and condensation without leaving the plant.
+During the evaporation state, it absorbs heat from the heated body.
+This absorbed heat is used as latent heat to convert it from a liquid to a vapour state.
+In the condensation or cooling process, it rejects the heat to the external body.
+Thus, it produces a cooling effect on the working fluid.

-Compressor: The purpose of the compressor is to raise the temperature and pressure of the input refrigerant which has low pressure and low temperature.
+The purpose of the compressor is to raise the temperature and pressure of the input refrigerant, which has low pressure and low temperature.

-Discharge line: A discharge line is used for delivering the high pressure, high temperature vapour from the discharge of the compressor to the condenser.
+A discharge line is used for delivering the high-pressure, high-temperature vapour from the discharge of the compressor to the condenser.

-Condenser: The temperature of the hot refrigerant is reduced using a coolant with the help of condenser.
+The temperature of the hot refrigerant is reduced by using a coolant with the help of a condenser.

-Receiver tank: Receiver tank is used to provide storage for a condensed liquid so that a constant supply of liquid is available to the evaporator as required.
+A receiver tank is used to provide storage for condensed liquid so that a constant supply of liquid is available to the evaporator as required.

-Expansion valve: The proper amount of refrigerant liquid to the evaporator is controlled by the expansion valve.
+The proper amount of refrigerant liquid into the evaporator is controlled by the expansion valve.

-Evaporator: An evaporator provides a cooling effect to the refrigerated space.
+An evaporator provides a cooling effect on the refrigerated space.
 The liquid refrigerant absorbs heat from the refrigerated surface and gets converted into refrigerant vapour.

-Suction line: The low pressure vapour from the evaporator is transferred to the suction inlet of the compressor with the help of suction line.
+With the help of the suction line, the low-pressure vapour from the evaporator is transferred to the suction inlet of the compressor.

 A simple vapour compression system follows the following chain,

-The vapour at low temperature and low pressure enters the compressor where it is compressed which makes the temperature and pressure to increase considerably.
-From the compressor the vapour enters the condenser where it is condensed to a very high pressure liquid and it is collected in a receiver tank.
+The vapour at low temperature and low pressure enters the compressor where it is compressed, which makes the temperature and pressure increase considerably.
+From the compressor, the vapour enters the condenser where it is condensed to a very high pressure liquid and collected in a receiver tank.
 From the receiver tank, the refrigerant slowly passes through the expansion valve, where it is throttled down to a lower pressure.
-Finally it reaches the evaporator where it extracts heat from the surrounding where it is being refrigerated and vaporizes to low pressure vapour.
-Thus the surrounding is cooled.
-From the evaporator the low pressure refrigerant vapour enters the compressor.
+Finally, it reaches the evaporator where it extracts heat from the surroundings where it is being refrigerated and vaporizes into low pressure vapour.
+Thus the environment is cooled.
+From the evaporator, the low pressure refrigerant vapour enters the compressor.
 This process is repeated as a cycle.

 Advantages of vapour compression refrigeration system

-· Running cost of this system is low
+- The running cost of this system is low.

-· This is employed for a large range of temperatures.
+- This is done for a large range of temperatures.

-· This system is available in variety of sizes.
+- This system is available in a variety of sizes.